-Getting set for the day
+Getting set for the day:

 Remember to move

-Create Spotify playlists which the team can listen to together or an online book club for everyone to read
+Create Spotify playlists which the team can listen to together or an online book club for everyone to read.

-Start a company/team challenge that everyone can participate in such as walking 100km during the month as a team
+Start a company/team challenge that everyone can participate in, such as walking 100km during the month as a team.

-Make time for non-work chats as you would in the workplace, we love to have a virtual coffee break during the day.
+Make time for non-work chats as you would in the workplace; we love to have a virtual coffee break during the day.

-Remote conversations can easily be misinterpreted as it’s harder to read body language, tone of voice and other visual and audio cues.
+Remote conversations can easily be misinterpreted as it’s harder to read body language, tone of voice, and other visual and audio cues.
 Try to remember this when you need to deliver difficult messages or feedback.
 Challenging times call for greater sensitivity and kindness.

 If you’re unwell, take leave and do your best to give an update or handover on urgent work.
 As a manager or team leader, encourage people to take time off if unwell and model the behaviour yourself.

 Be clear about when your working day begins and ends.
-Make sure that your team and clients know your schedule so to as avoid being called when you have finished work.
-Having a clear end time, means that you won’t be tempted to send just one more email!
+Make sure that your team and clients know your schedule so as to avoid being called when you have finished work.
+Having a clear end time means that you won’t be tempted to send just one more email!

 Remember to take regular breaks and a lunch break as well – and move away from the desk.

 At the end of the day, shut off the laptop and pack up – just as you would in the office.
-This way you can clearly distinguish between work time and home time.
+This way, you can clearly distinguish between work time and home time.

-Support for others
+Support for others:

-External resources available
+External resources available: